rwxLife/alike/README.md

 ## Contributing

 All kinds of contributions to this repository will be appreciated.
 You can contribute by making this documentation better, by talking about bugs in the issues section, by fixing bugs, by requesting new features, or by adding new features.
-If you submit a pull request that contains code, make sure that the code is formatted using `gofmt` and if it requires tests, it is well tested using `make test`.
+If you submit a pull request that contains code, make sure that the code is formatted using `gofmt` and if it requires tests, it should be well tested using `make test`.
 It is ideal to links PRs with issues.
 Read more about the guidelines over [here](./CONTRIBUTING.md).

 ## License